Anzacs

-Anzacs (named for members of the all volunteer army formations) is a 1985 Australian five-part television miniseries set in World War I. The series follows the lives of a group of young Australian men who enlist in the 8th Battalion (Australia) of the First Australian Imperial Force in 1914, fighting first at Gallipoli in 1915, and then on the Western Front for the remainder of the war.
+Anzacs is a 1985 Australian five-part television miniseries set in World War I. It is named after Australian and New Zealand Army Corps (ANZAC).
+The series follows the lives of a group of young Australian men who enlist in the 8th Battalion (Australia) of the First Australian Imperial Force in 1914, fighting first at Gallipoli in 1915, and then on the Western Front for the remainder of the war.

 It follows in the wake of Australian New Wave war films such as Breaker Morant (1980), Gallipoli (1981), and precedes The Lighthorsemen (1987).
 Recurring themes of these films include the Australian identity, such as mateship and larrikinism, the loss of innocence in war, and also the continued coming of age of the Australian nation and its soldiers (the Anzac spirit).

 Production

 The series was the idea of John Dixon who originally wanted to make a documentary.
 In 1979 he approached Geoff Burrowes and they decided to make a drama of 16 one hour episodes.
 Patsy Adams Smith was brought in as consultant.
 It was decided to pull back to 13 hours, and then Burrowes hired James Mitchell and John Clark to work on scripts with Dixon.
 By 1983 they had 13 scripts but Burrowes was dissatisfied and decided to make it into five two-hour scripts.